FIRST-Tech-Challenge/ftcdocs/docs/source/tech_tips/tech-tips.rst

    **no-load speed** reflecting their ability to hold a position against a force and how fast they move when unloaded.
-While electrical power is calculated generally the same for both types of devices, these design and use differences have a big impact on how mechanical power is calculated.
+While electrical power is calculated generally the same for both types of devices, these design and use differences have an impact on how mechanical power is determined.

    Both motors and servos calculate **electrical power** the same, using the standard electrical power formula: